Data-Driven Grasp Synthesis - A Survey: Grasping Known Objects

 All these approaches are developed and evaluated in simulation.
 As claimed by e.g. \citet{diankov_thesis}, the biggest criticism towards ranking grasps based on force closure and the $\epsilon$-metric is that relatively {\em fragile grasps\/} might be selected.
 A common approach to filter these, is to add noise to the grasp parameters and keep only those grasps in which a certain percentage of the neighboring candidates also yield force closure. \citet{Weisz2012} followed a similar approach that focuses in particular on the ability of the $\epsilon$-metric to predict grasp stability under object pose uncertainty.
 For a set of object models, the authors used GraspIt!~\citep{GraspIt} to generate a set of grasp candidates in force closure.
 For each object, pose uncertainty is simulated by perturbing it in three degrees of freedom.
 Each grasp candidate was then re-evaluated according to the probability of attaining a force closure grasp.
 The authors found that their proposed metric performs superior especially on large objects.
-Also \citet{Berenson_2007} consider the $\epsilon$-metric as only one factor in selecting an appropriate grasp.
-The second factor in computing the final score of a grasp is the whole scene geometry.

 \citet{skewness:10} question classical grasp metrics in principle.
-The authors systematically tested a number of grasps in the real world that were stable according to classical grasp metrics.
-These grasps under-performed significantly when compared to grasps planned by humans through kinesthetic teaching on the same objects.
+The authors systematically tested a number of task-specific grasps in the real world that were stable according to classical grasp metrics.
+These grasps under-performed significantly when compared to grasps planned by humans through kinesthetic teaching on the same objects and for the same tasks.
 The authors found that humans optimize a {\em skewness\/} metric, i.e., the divergence of alignment between hand and principal object axes.